 And it’s no joke!

-Even the beastliest of SUVs and trucks get stuck, and I mean sunken and stuck right into those dirt road ruts.
+Even the beastliest SUVs and trucks get stuck, and I mean sunken, right into those dirt road ruts.

-In Vermont, we are sure to avoid all back roads and shortcuts, and many of us even take vacation…
+In Vermont, we will surely avoid all back roads and shortcuts, and many of us even take vacations…

 But it’s also the time that many people choose to spring clean their homes, meaning their trash turns into treasures in the form of donations at the local second-hand shops!